DataDog/documentation/content/agent/autodiscovery/clusterchecks.md

 ### Static configurations in files

-When the IP of a given resource is constant (eg. external service endpoint, public URL...), you can pass a static configuration to the Cluster Agent as yaml files.
-The file name convention and syntax are the sames as static configurations on the node-based Agent, with the addition of the `cluster_check: true` line.
+When the IP of a given resource is constant (eg. external service endpoint, public URL...), a static configuration can be passed to the Cluster Agent as yaml files.
+The file name convention and syntax are the same as the static configurations on the node-based Agent, with the addition of the `cluster_check: true` line.

 #### Example: MySQL check on CloudSQL database